leomeinel/arch-install/README.md

 # arch-install

-My personal Arch Linux install script using mdadm RAID1, LUKS2 encryption, LVM and btrfs.
+My personal Arch Linux install script using LUKS2 encryption, LVM and btrfs.

+RAID can also be used.

 Meant for general purpose systems.